abrother94/QEMU_FLASH/README.md

 # QEMU_FLASH
+# This QEMU emulate ARM versatile hardware, and start from u-boot to runtime linux kernel (4.2) environment from flash.
+# It use cross-compile from ONL docker image (Debian jesse with arm-linux-eabi-) and its library.
+# You need have docker/container build environment to build whole code.

 1. ./One_punch_build.sh

     Can pull docker images and build all at one time.

 or